AKP–Gülen movement conflict: International concerns

-Purge of the Gülenist movement in Turkey
+Purge of the Gülenist movement in Turkey (2016–present)

-In 2016 a faction within the military loyal not to the state, but to Fethullah Gülen, allegedly tried to overthrow the Turkish government.
-249 Turks were killed resisting the coup.
+In 2016 a faction within the military loyal not to the state, but allegedly to Fethullah Gülen, tried to overthrow the Turkish government.
+251 Turks were killed resisting the coup.

+On 19 July 2016, Turkey has made a formal request to the U.S. for the extradition of Gülen movement leader Fethullah Gülen.

-In rebuttal of these attempted-coup allegations, the London-based Hizmet Centre, a Gulen-movement source, said that Gulen had remarked within a speech broadcast August 13, 2017 "about a rumour of a plot, that some important public figures will be assassinated in Turkey, and the blame will be put on the members of the Hizmet [Gulen] movement.
-Gulen’s message...was allegedly distorted by pro-Erdogan and anti-Gulen media circles as 'an order of assassination to his followers'".
+In rebuttal of these attempted-coup allegations, the London-based Hizmet Centre, a Gülen-movement source, said that Gülen had remarked within a speech broadcast August 13, 2017 "about a rumour of a plot, that some important public figures will be assassinated in Turkey, and the blame will be put on the members of the Hizmet [Gülen] movement.
+Gülen’s message...was allegedly distorted by pro-Erdogan and anti-Gülen media circles as 'an order of assassination to his followers'".

 Turkey's Justice Ministry said on July 13 that 50,510 people have been arrested and 169,013 have been charged with complicity with the coup attempt.
-Many of those arrested or charged and are associated with the Gulen movement.
-The government has charged people merely associated with the Gulen movement through such means as possession of an account with Bank Asya, a Gulen-movement affiliated bank, or subscribing to Zaman, a Gulen-movement affiliated newspaper.
+Many of those arrested or charged and are associated with the Gülen movement.
+The government has charged people merely associated with the Gülen movement through such means as possession of an account with Bank Asya, a Gülen-movement affiliated bank, or subscribing to Zaman, a Gülen-movement affiliated newspaper.